All articles

 When Only Interest Unlocks Focus

-You can concentrate for hours on something that fascinates you but can not start a task that matters.
+You can concentrate for hours on something that fascinates you but cannot start a task that matters.
 That is not laziness.
 It is how your reward system is wired.